-The 13th World Stem Cell Summit Features a Gala Award Dinner In Miami, Florida on January 23, 2018
+The 14th World Stem Cell Summit will feature a Awards Gala Dinner at the Hyatt Regency in Miami, Florida on January 23, 2019

 About the Regenerative Medicine Foundation (RMF)

 The nonprofit Regenerative Medicine Foundation fosters strategic collaborations to accelerate the development of regenerative medicine to improve health and deliver cures.
 RMF pursues its mission by producing its flagship World Stem Cell Summit, honoring leaders through the Stem Cell Action Awards, publishing with our official Platinum media and journal partner Stem Cells Translational Medicine, and promoting educational initiatives.
 For further information about RMF please visit: http://regmedfoundation.org/